 Safeguarding meals on wheels

-But in this difficult financial climate, saving these local services is becoming increasingly hard.
+However, in this challenging financial climate, saving these local services is becoming increasingly hard.

-That’s why, as the UK’s leading provider of community meals, we’re dedicated to providing value for money and flexible options for local authorities who wish to continue with this important service.
+That’s why, as the UK’s leading provider of community meals, we are dedicated to providing value for money and flexible options for local authorities who wish to continue with this vital service.

 Our range features over 200 chef-prepared, nutritionally balanced frozen meals, including a special diet and ethnic range.
 This means that you can easily cater for different cultural, religious or dietary requirements.